QuickBooks Blog

 Ghost payroll

-While payroll fraud is often committed internally, it can also be committed by external parties.
+While payroll fraud is often committed internally, external parties can also commit it.
 W-2 scams and payroll diversion schemes involve third-party perpetrators who target individual employees or company records.

 In a W-2 scam, a cybercriminal tricks employees or HR workers into handing over sensitive employee information, such as their income and Social Security number.
-They then use this information to file fraudulent tax returns.
+The cybercriminal then uses this information to file fraudulent tax returns.

-Alternatively, in a payroll diversion scheme, cybercriminals trick employees into changing their direct deposit information.
-This way, scammers can divert employee paychecks into their own accounts.
+In a payroll diversion scheme, cybercriminals trick employees into changing their direct deposit information.
+This allows the scammers to divert employee paychecks into their own accounts.
 They may accomplish this scam by sending fraudulent emails or hacking directly into a company’s payroll system.

 • Errors or gaps in payroll records